Tim Howard: Early life

-Howard was born in North Brunswick, New Jersey, the son of African-American truck driver Matthew Howard and his Hungarian wife Esther (née Fekete), who worked for a container packing distributor.
+Howard was born in North Brunswick, New Jersey, the son of African-American truck driver Matthew Howard, and Hungarian packing container distribution worker Esther Howard (née Fekete).
 His father moved out "before [Howard] formed [his] first memory" and his parents divorced when Howard was three.
 Afterwards, Howard lived with his mother.
 Howard was diagnosed with Tourette syndrome and OCD when he was in the sixth grade.

 In 1991, before Howard was a teenager, Tim Mulqueen, a one-time assistant coach for the U.S. under-17 soccer team, saw Howard's potential at a single $25 soccer coaching session.
-He took Howard under his wing, offering him free soccer coaching.
-When Howard was 14 and 15 years old, Peter Mellor, the former professional goalkeeper who was coaching for the United States Soccer Federation and writing the curriculum for the first U.S. Soccer National Goalkeeping License for coaches, saw the 14-year-old Howard in an Olympic Development Player camp, identified him as a star of the future, and placed him in the Olympic Development Program.
+He took Howard under his wing by offering him free soccer coaching.

+When Howard was 14 and 15 years old, Peter Mellor, the former professional goalkeeper, who was coaching for the United States Soccer Federation and writing the curriculum for the first U.S. Soccer National Goalkeeping License for coaches, saw the 14-year-old Howard in an Olympic Development Player camp, identified him as a star of the future, and placed him in the Olympic Development Program.
 Mellor also helped Howard obtain his work permit appeal after he joined Manchester United from the MetroStars in 2003.

 Howard attended North Brunswick Township High School.
 Howard proved a star not only in soccer as a midfielder, but also on the basketball court, where he averaged 15 points per game and helped bring his team to the state finals in his senior year.
 During high school, he played for Central Jersey Cosmos.
 In 1995, Howard was part of the U.S. under-17 squad.